rdsaunders/rdsaunders/_posts/2018-01-17-using-the-css-selector-to-check-for-visual-alignment.md

 - Design
 - CSS
-excerpt: Sometimes it's helpful to check the visual alignment of an element in your front end code, this * CSS selector can help you out.
+excerpt: Sometimes it's helpful to check the visual alignment of an element in your front end code, the * CSS selector can help you out.
+image: assets/uploads/2018/01/17/visual-alignment-1.png
 ---
 ![](/assets/uploads/2018/01/17/visual-alignment-1.png)